How to Grow and Care for Arrowhead Vine

 Here’s what’s coming up ahead:

-Arrowhead vine, American evergreen, five fingers, goosefoot vine, arrowhead philodendron – whatever you call Syngonium podophyllum, this tropical native is a sturdy, hard-to-kill houseplant that provides a ton of visual interest with its multicolored and uniquely shaped leaves.
+Arrowhead vine, American evergreen, five fingers, goosefoot vine, arrowhead philodendron – whatever you call Syngonium podophyllum, this tropical native is a sturdy houseplant that provides visual interest with its multicolored and uniquely shaped leaves.

-A close up vertical image of the variegated foliage of Syngonium podophyllum (arrowhead vine) growing in pots at a nursery.
+A close up horizontal image of a variegated arrowhead plant growing in a container indoors.

 Goosefoot vine is native to tropical areas from Mexico to Bolivia.
 You can also find it naturalized across the globe in places like Hawaii, Florida, Costa Rica, and the West Indies.